 print(actual, row.names = FALSE)

-# plan 0.29 0.95 0.8 38 0.8202 44
+# design 0.29 0.95 0.8 38 0.8202 44

-# actual 0.24 0.99 43 0.9085 1.0788 pass 0.9908
+# study 0.24 0.99 43 0.9085 1.0788 pass 0.9908

-Don’t believe it?
-Calculate the Type I Error (i.e., the probability that the Null hypothesis of bioinequivalence is true) by setting \(\small{\theta_0=\theta_1}\) or \(\small{\theta_0=\theta_2}\).
+Don’t you believe it?
+Calculate the probability of the Type I Error (i.e., the probability that the null hypothesis of bioinequivalence is true) by setting \(\small{\theta_0=\theta_1}\) or \(\small{\theta_0=\theta_2}\).

-tie <- data.frame(CV = actual$CV, n = actual$n,
+tie <- data.frame(CV = actual$CV, eligible = eligible,

 theta0 = c(0.80, 1.25), p = NA_real_)